Fishers, Indiana Therapists

 One major problem is the shortage of specialists and psychiatrists throughout the country.
 With many more people seeking treatment for mental health, there are not enough professionals to keep up with the demand, and many times patients are forced to wait for weeks or months at a time before getting help.

 Experts estimate that almost 25 percent of Americans deal with some type of mental illness in a year, but only half will attempt to get help.
 Part of this is because of the stigma around mental health and another part is because it is often difficult to get access to mental health care.
 To decrease the stigma in Fishers and make it easier to get help, the Fishers Mental Health Task Force was created.

-The goal of the task force is to increase training, coordinate care and reduce stigma for those with a mental illness.
-While the task force is getting up and running and working to close the gaps in mental health care treatment, residents still live in despair because of mental illnesses such as depression, anxiety, post-traumatic stress disorder, bipolar disorder, obsessive compulsive disorder and many other conditions that affect the behavior, thinking and mood.
+The goal of the task force is to increase training, coordinate care, and reduce stigma for those with mental illness.
+While the task force is getting up and running and working to close the gaps in mental health care treatment, residents still live in despair because of mental illnesses such as depression, anxiety, post-traumatic stress disorder, bipolar disorder, obsessive-compulsive disorder, and many other conditions that affect the behavior, thinking and mood.

-Along with the Mental Health Task Force started by the city, residents can receive medical help through St. Vincent Stress Center and the 24-hour crisis response line at Community Health Network in Indianapolis.
-There are also several therapists who specialize in issues that face those in the LGBT+ community, those with chronic illness and those with low self-esteem.
+Along with the Mental Health Task Force started by the city, residents can receive medical help through the St. Vincent Stress Center and the 24-hour crisis response line at Community Health Network in Indianapolis.
+Several therapists specialize in issues that face those in the LGBT+ community, those with chronic illness, and those with low self-esteem.
 Residents can choose from a cognitive approach to a spiritual one depending on what fits their beliefs.